TaraEsmaeilbeig/llama-from-scratch/README.md

 ### RMSNorm

 In Vaswani 2017, the original transformer uses BatchNormalization.
-In Llama, the authors use RMSNorm, which is where you scale the bector by the variance without centering it.
+In Llama, the authors use RMSNorm, which is where you scale the vector by the variance without centering it.
 In addition, while Vaswani applies normalization to the output of the attention layer (post-normalization), Llama applies it to the inputs before (pre-normalization).

 ```python